ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 The UMP45 is left alone.
 It's well balanced, and has low enough recoil that it suits burst or sustained fire.

-Assaulter's PDWs have been reworked.
-They now have smaller clips but absurd fire rates:

-- MP7 PDW: Cheap AP with low recoil, but burns through ammo.
-- P90 PDW: High recoil, but very fast reloads with a unique "dual magazine" mechanic.
-Benefits from tacical reloads & run and gun.
+~~Assaulter's PDWs have been reworked.~~ Still need to balance

-The MCX300's crazy recoil has been embraced.
+The MCX300's crazy recoil has been reduced.

+Note on the MCX:

+	The idea behind this gun is, compared to the M4A1, it doesn't suffer from damage dropoff at range (M4A1 STK goes from 2 to 3 after a shot distancepretty quickly), and it has incredibly fast recoil recovery.

+	This means, if you fire one shot at a time (vs. 2 with the M4), both shots will land at a long range.

+	I think most players find it easier to just fire 3 shots with the M4, and suffer the recoil.

+	Personally I've grown to like the MCX after learning how to use it, but the recoil has definitely got me killed a few times!

  It's now a Tommy Gun that shreds _everything_ and has a unique alt fire.

 The LMG Ultimate is now a monster.
 It has higher damage, can breach doors, and sustained fire increases its accuracy.

 - Shop:
   - [x] Star costs rebalanced
-- MP7 PDW:
+- ~~MP7 PDW:~~
   - [x] Massively increased fire rate (15.5 > 26)
   - [x] Increased damage (18 > 22, STK: 6 > 5)
-- P90 PDW:
+- ~~P90 PDW:~~
   - [x] Increased damage (17 > 25, STK: 6 > 4)
   - [x] Increased fire rate (15 > 20)
   - [x] Decreased reload speed (2 > 0.7 per 20 round clip)